Equality impact assessments (EIA) are a way of finding out how what the council does will affect different parts of the community.

-This includes thinking about disability, age, race, gender (including gender reassignment, pregnancy and maternity and marriage and civil partnership), religion and/or belief, sexual identity, tackling socio-economic inequality and community cohesion.
+This includes thinking about disability, age, race, gender (including gender reassignment, pregnancy and maternity, and marriage and civil partnership), religion and/or belief, sexual identity, socio-economic inequality and care-experienced children and young people.

 These were previously referred to as ‘Community Impact Assessments’ in Salford.